Trump Tower: Commercial tenants

 From 2008 to October 2019, the Industrial and Commercial Bank of China operated a bank branch with 100 employees on three rented floors of Trump Tower, for approximately $2 million a year.
 The bank rented 25,356 square feet, making it the third-largest tenant after Gucci and the Trump Corporation.
 It paid $95.48 per square foot in 2012.
 Forbes estimated that the bank paid about $3.9 million in rent in 2017 and 2018.
 Eric Trump said in October 2019 that the bank was continuing to rent two floors.
+According to Forbes staff, by October 2020, Trump had received approximately $5.4 million from the China state-owned bank ICBC through its $1.9 million annual rent in Trump Tower.

-The rent paid by the Donald Trump 2016 presidential campaign for its Trump Tower headquarters increased from a monthly $35,458 in March 2016 in rent to $169,758 in August.
+The monthly rent paid by the Donald Trump 2016 presidential campaign for its Trump Tower headquarters increased from $35,458 in March 2016 to $169,758 in August.
 From its launch in January 2017 until the end of 2018, the Donald Trump 2020 presidential campaign paid more than $890,000 in rent.
 In March 2021, the campaign's space on the 15th floor was taken over by one of Trump's PACs for $37,541.67 per month.
+The Trump Organization has its headquarters on the 25th and 26th floors.
+The New York Times reported in July 2025 that the retail space was mostly vacant except for the Gucci store and two stores on the basement and ground levels selling Trump-branded merchandise.
+The waterfall was turned off, and the escalators to the upper levels of the retails space were roped off.

 6 East 57th Street

-The Trump Organization holds a 100-year ground lease, set to expire in 2076, on an adjacent building, 6 East 57th Street, owned by Digby Management, known as 6 E. 57th Street Associates LLC.
-One of Trump Tower's public terraces (POPS) is located on top of this building which housed the NikeTown store from 1994 until 2018.
-In 2018, luxury jeweler Tiffany & Co. subleased the five-story, 74,000 sq. ft. space until 2022 while Tiffany's own building next door was being renovated.

-During and after the 2016 U.S. presidential election, opponents of Trump's election created petitions to relocate the NikeTown store, whose lease ran through 2022.
-Nike closed the store in the spring of 2018 as previously planned and moved to its new flagship store on Fifth Avenue in November.
+The Trump Organization holds a ground lease on an adjacent building, 6 East 57th Street.
+One of Trump Tower's privately owned public spaces is located on top of this building, which housed the Niketown store starting in 1994.
+During and after the 2016 U.S. presidential election, opponents of Trump's election created petitions to relocate the Niketown store, whose lease ran through 2022.
+Nike closed the store in early 2018 as previously planned and moved to its new flagship store on Fifth Avenue in November.
+In 2018, Tiffany & Co. subleased the space until 2022 while the neighboring Tiffany & Co. flagship store was being renovated.
+The fashion house Louis Vuitton subleased the space in 2025 during the renovation of its own flagship store nearby.